milannai22a/Cryptography-Algorithms-hashing/README.md

 ## License

-This project is for educational purposes as part of a cybersecurity internship program.
+This project is for educational purposes as part of a cybersecurity